oksusoo1/fireflutter/README.md

   - When `B` accepts,
     - `FriendMap` screen will be automatically opened on both of `A` and `B`'s device.

-- When `FriendMap` is opened, the app will beging to save each user's location on `/location/<uid>`.
+- (logic-updating-location) When `FriendMap` is opened, the app will beging to save each user's location on `/location/<uid>`.
   - For instance, `A` will update his location in `/location/<A's-uid>` while `B` will update his location in `/location/<B's-uid>`.

+- (logic-display-marker)
   - And, on `A` device, the app simply draws the marker of `A` from his device location on the map and get `B`'s location from `/location/<B's-uid>` and display the marker on map.
   - And, on `B` device, the app simply draws the marker of `B` from his device location and get `A`'s location from `/location/<A's-uid>` and display `B`'s marker on the map.

+- Optionally, `FriendMap` can display the address of location of each user.

+## FriendMap testing

+- Simply update `/location/<A's-uid>/` and `/location/<B's-uid>` manully.
+  - To make it easy, update the location programatically.

 # For developer